Lenddo/android-lenddo/wiki/onboardingsdk.md

     *   University
     *   Employer

-    However the exact fields that is required for your App may be different depending on your requirements or use cases, please talk to your Lenddo Representative regarding this.
+    However the exact fields that is required for your App may be different depending on your requirements or use cases, please talk to your LenddoEFL Representative regarding this.

 2. Open up your Forms' layout xml and add the following to include the Lenddo Button onto your Layout: